 Four weeks and five days at Boston Children’s

 The procedure to correct Gracie’s cervical kyphosis involved two surgeries and four weeks in traction.
 For the first surgery, Dr. Hedequist attached a surgical halo to Gracie’s skull.
 After that, Gracie spent the next four weeks in traction at Boston Children’s.
 At the end of those four weeks, Drs.
-Hedequist and Smith would perform a second surgery in the front and back of her cervical spine with instrumentation to fuse several vertebrae.
+Hedequist and Smith would perform spinal fusion surgery in the front and back of her cervical spine, using instrumentation that would fuse several vertebrae.

 To everyone’s surprise, Gracie made the most of her inpatient stay at the hospital.
 In addition to a special bed and wheelchair, she had a special walker that allowed her to wheel herself to her favorite places, like the activity room, while the traction slowly lengthened her neck.
 “She became rather famous for racing around the halls of the orthopedic unit with her walker,” says Lucie.
 Meanwhile, the family took advantage of the array of services at Boston Children’s.
 Gracie particularly enjoyed visits from the Pawprints therapy dogs.
 “She told everyone she met that she was getting a puppy and was going to name her Rosie.”